Malka Jaan: Inspiration and honours

 Begum Akhtar in her early days wanted to pursue a career in Hindi films, but after listening to the singing of Malka Jaan and her daughter Gauhar Jaan, she gave up the idea completely and devoted herself to learning Hindustani classical music, in fact, her first teacher was Ustad Imdad Khan, who accompanied the mother-daughter duo, Malka Jaan and Gauhar Jaan, on sarangi.

 Legacy

 She is remembered for her contributions to Urdu poetry and as an accomplished performer in her own right.
 Her voice was recorded by The Gramophone Company, and her mansion was a celebrated cultural salon.
 Beyond her musical talents, Badi Malka Jaan was also a poet who wrote in Urdu.
 Her collection of verses, Makhzan-e-ulfat-e-Malka, has been rediscovered and published.
-Her most enduring legacy, however, is her role in shaping and mentoring her daughter, Gauhar Jaan, who would go on to become a national icon and India's first recording superstar.
-It was in their Calcutta home on Chitpore Road that the young Gauhar Jaan received training from some of the best masters of the time.
+She mentored her daughter, Gauhar Jaan, who would go on to become a national icon and India's first recording superstar.